-In addition to attending your Orientation session, you will need to complete the Ram Ready Orientation modules.
-The first of these modules will cover important academic information, financial planning, academic resources and how to prepare for Orientation.
+In addition to attending your Orientation session, you will need to complete the Ram Ready Orientation Modules.
+These modules cover important academic information, financial planning, academic resources and how to prepare for Orientation.
 You should plan for one and a half to two hours to complete these modules.

 Transfer students can select either an in-person or virtual program.
-The in-person program is a half-day program that typically runs from 12-5 p.m. (times may vary each semester).
+The in-person program is a half-day program that typically runs about four to five hours in length. (times may vary each semester).
 The virtual program is typically a three- to four-hour program and is offered in the late afternoon or evenings to accommodate a variety of schedules.

-Both programs offer the opportunity to hear from campus partners, connect with representatives from your academic school/college, meet in small groups with other new students and ask any questions you have.
+Both programs offer the opportunity to hear from campus partners, connect with representatives from your academic college/school, meet in small groups with other new students and ask any questions you have.

-Family and guest Orientation: Transfer students may invite a family member or guest to attend Orientation with them.
+Family and support Orientation: Transfer students may invite a family member or supporter to attend Orientation with them.
 Students and their guests will be together for portions of the program and there will be separate sessions as well.
-For more details, visit the families and guests page.
+For more details, visit the families and supporters page.